CDCgov/phdi/containers/trigger-code-reference/description.md

-## bGetting Started with the DIBBs Trigger Code Reference  Service
+## Getting Started with the DIBBs Trigger Code Reference  Service

 ### Introduction

-The DIBBs Trigger Code Reference (trigger-code-reference) service offers a REST API devoted to querying and enriching SNOMED condition code analysis.
-This service stores condition codes and their associated value sets so that they can be queried by users, as well as inserted into supplied FHIR bundles as tagged extensions for future path parsing.
+The DIBBs Trigger Code Reference (TCR) service offers a REST API devoted to querying and enriching SNOMED condition code analysis.
+This service stores condition codes and their associated value sets, which users can query and insert into supplied FHIR bundles as tagged extensions for future path parsing.

 ### Running the Trigger Code Reference Service

-The trigger code reference can be run using Docker (or any other OCI container runtime e.g., Podman), or directly from the Python source code.
+You can run the TCR  using Docker. another OCI container runtime (e.g., Podman), or directly from the Python source code.

 #### Running with Docker (Recommended)

 To run the trigger code reference with Docker, follow these steps.

-1. Confirm that you have Docker installed by running `docker -v`.
-If you do not see a response similar to what is shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.
+1. Confirm that you have Docker installed by running docker -v.
+If you don't see a response similar to what's shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.

 ```
 ❯ docker -v